― J.D. (Justyn Dillingham), Sunday, 26 March 2006 05:11 (sixteen years ago) link

 i'm about fifty pages away from the end. imo classic

-― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 05:48 (three years ago) link
+― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 05:48 (five years ago) link

 yeah, it's truly incredible.